planetlabs/staccato/README.md

 ## About

 Staccato is a server that enables browsing and search of geospatial assets like satellite imagery.
-It implements the SpatioTemporal Asset Catalog (STAC) v0.7.0 standard and is backed by [ElasticSearch](https://www.elastic.co/products/elasticsearch).
+It implements the SpatioTemporal Asset Catalog (STAC) v0.7.0 standard and is backed by [Elasticsearch](https://www.elastic.co/products/elasticsearch).
 In addition to the core STAC catalog browsing and search functionality, it includes support for transactions, statistics, auto-generated schemas, [gRPC](https://grpc.io/) endpoints and [Kafka](https://kafka.apache.org/) ingestion.

 Staccato is built using the latest versions of [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) and [Spring WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html).
-The codebase is written reactively, utilizing the [Project Reactor](https://projectreactor.io) library.
+The application is reactive, utilizing the [Project Reactor](https://projectreactor.io) library.

 ## About the STAC Spec